- When is lease classification determined?

 ASC 840, Leases, is the former lease accounting standard for public and private companies that follow US GAAP.
 Under ASC 840, leases were classified as either capital or operating, and the classification significantly impacted the effect the contract had on the company’s financial statements.
 Capital lease classification resulted in a liability that was recorded on a company’s balance sheet, whereas operating leases did not impact the balance sheet.
 Operating leases may have been disclosed in the footnotes of the financial statements, sometimes within the Commitments and Contingencies disclosure.

 Based on feedback from the investing community, the SEC decided that the accounting presentation of operating leases did not provide true visibility regarding the liability for future lease payments.
 Under ASC 840, operating leases did not impact the balance sheet.
 As a result, FASB announced the initiative to update the lease accounting standard.
 As noted in the exposure draft, “it is important that lease accounting should provide users of financial statements with a complete and understandable picture of an entity’s leasing activities.”
 Under ASC 842, the new lease accounting standard, the future lease payments for operating leases are required to be recognized on the balance sheet.

-Public calendar-year companies had until January 1, 2019 to adopt the new standard, ASC 842, Leases.
+Public calendar-year companies had until January 1, 2019 to adopt the new standard, ASC 842.
 While calendar-year private companies were initially required to adopt by January 1, 2020, the FASB amended this last summer after many companies felt unprepared for the transition.
 Now, calendar-year private companies are required to transition to ASC 842 by January 1, 2022.

 Below, we’ve highlighted a few of the key differences between ASC 840 and the current FASB lease accounting standard, ASC 842, with a focus on the lessee accounting treatment.
 There are some very important differences between the two lease accounting standards.